Options – Introduction

 DON’T choose a course because your friend has.
 To start with, you may not even be in the same group and he/she can’t take the examinations for you or share qualifications with you.
 What you do now may affect the next 40 years; you may never see your friend again when you leave school.

 The Option Programme

-When you have had the chance to read the pages on this website and talk about them, you and your parents will be able to find out more from each department at the Curriculum Evening on Thursday 16th February 2017.
-After this meeting you will be asked to make your final choice by completing the application form online by the deadline of Friday 10th March 2017.
+When you have had the chance to read the pages on this website and talk about them, you and your parents will be able to find out more from each department at the Curriculum Evening.
+After this meeting you will be asked to make your final choice by completing the application form online by the deadline of Friday 9th March 2018.

 N.B.
 WE TRY TO ENSURE THAT ALL STUDENTS STUDY THE COURSES FOR WHICH THEY HAVE OPTED.
 THERE MAY BE A SMALL NUMBER, HOWEVER, FOR WHOM THIS IS NOT POSSIBLE.